-Moatfield Surgery Patient Information Leaflet

-Patient Complaints/Feedback Procedure

-(Relating to Moatfield Surgery only.
-For other care settings eg. hospitals, please use their relating policy.)

-Moatfield Surgery strives to improve the way in which services are delivered to patients.
-If you have a complaint or concern about the service you have received from the doctors or any of the staff working at the practice or would like to provide some feedback, please do let us know.
-We operate a practice complaints/feedback procedure as part of an NHS system of handling complaints and patient's concerns.
-By providing feedback, a patient's future treatment will not be affected.

-How to raise a concern
+Moatfield Surgery Patient Information Leaflet (last updated 02/2017) Patient Complaints/Feedback Procedure relating to Moatfield only.
+For other care settings eg. hospitals, please use their relating policy.
+Moatfield Surgery always strives to improve the way in which services are delivered to patients.
+If you have a complaint, concern about the service you have received from the doctors or any of the staff working at the practice or would provide some feedback, please do let us know.
+We operate a practice complaints/feedback procedure as part of an NHS system of dealing with complaints and patient's concerns.
+Our complaints system meets national criteria.
+Patients should rest assured that by doing so their future treatment will not in any way be affected.
+How to raise any concerns?